Zvonimir Boban: Croatia

 When the nation of Croatia declared its independence of Yugoslavia, Boban left Yugoslavia to play for Croatia.
 He played his first international match for Croatia against a Romanian side on 22 December 1990.
 The match was considered unofficial because Croatia at that time was not affiliated to FIFA.
 This match was only the second fixture Croatia had played as an independent nation since 1956.
 Boban played his last match for the national team in a friendly against France on 13 November 1999.
 He blamed back pain for his decision to quit international football, but would go on to play in two more seasons of club football.
-In his career with the Croatian national team, Boban won 49 international caps and scored 12 goals.
+In his career with the Croatia national team, Boban won 49 international caps and scored 12 goals.

 1998 World Cup

-Boban was a member of the Croatian team that finished third at the 1998 World Cup, captaining the squad at that tournament, as he had at the 1996 European Football Championship.
+Boban was a member of the Croatian team that finished third at the 1998 World Cup, captaining the squad at that tournament, as he had at the UEFA Euro 1996.
+At the tournament, he sported a slightly unusual haircut, with the number 10 (his jersey number) shaved onto the back of his head and highlighted in red dye.
 A mistake he made in the semi-final allowed France to equalize immediately after Croatia had fought hard to earn a one-goal lead.
 To make matters worse, Boban was injured and wanted to come off at half time but stayed on until the 65th minute, when he was replaced by Silvio Maric.
 France won the match 2–1 and eventually won the tournament.
 Croatia went on to defeat the Netherlands, with Boban providing the pass to Davor Šuker to score the winner, allowing Croatia to attain third place and receive the bronze medal.